Summer Fundamentals Camps for Boys and Girls Ages 6-9

 For more information on our current coaching staff, please visit the Meet Our Staff page.

 How Much?
 The registration fee of $275 per player covers the entire week.
-(That’s less than $10 per hour!)
-There is a $25 discount for each sibling, Current Flyers Travel Team members can attend camp at half price (50% off).
+(That’s less than $10 per hour!).
+Current Flyers Travel Team members can attend camp at half price (50% off).

 We are a federally recognized, not-for-profit, 501c3, educational organization, and we will never turn away anyone due to a financial limitation.
 If your player is interested in the camp but your family cannot afford the fee, please contact us at firstname.lastname@example.org with questions regarding financial assistance.